0BananaBig0/from_gcc_to_cpp/docs/Classes.md

    existing object**.
 2. This is essential for managing resource ownership and ensuring that objects behave properly when passed, returned, or assigned.
+3. **The parameter** of a copy constructor and copy assignment operator **should not be passed by value**, as this can lead to issues.
+   - When passing the argument by value, the copy constructor will be called to create a temporary object for the parameter.
+   - This temporary object creation requires another call to the copy constructor, which leads to a recursive cycle.
+   - The cycle continues until the call stack overflows, causing a stack overflow error.
+   - In other words, passing by value in the copy constructor or copy assignment operator **triggers an infinite loop**, as each invocation requires another copy of the argument, which again invokes the copy constructor.

 ##### Default Copy ( `default` ) ( Avoid ) ( Double Destructions )